dotnet/roslyn/docs/features/incremental-generators.md

 When this occurs the generator driver can compare the input items with the ones that were used previously.
 If they are considered to be equal then the transformations for those items can be skipped and the previously computed versions used instead.
+See [Comparing Items](#comparing-items) for more details.

-In the above diagram if `Item2` where to change we would execute the selector on the modified value producing a new value for `Result2`.
+In the above diagram if `Item2` were to change we would execute the selector on the modified value producing a new value for `Result2`.
 As `Item1`and `Item3` are unchanged the driver is free to skip executing the selector and just use the cached values of `Result1` and `Result3` from the previous execution.